psadmin-io/patchBot/README.md

 ```

 `patchBot` will store the last patch returned from MOS in the current working directory in a `.txt` file.
 It uses that patch number to compare against future runs to determine if a new patch was released.

+There is also `slack.py` that shows how to load a list of products and releases from YAML and check for updates.

 ## Parameters for Find-LatestMOSPatch